jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Giving Tree

 Light is high.
 The foraging party left at dawn.
+Far from our home.
+Far from the river.

 I stay with Mother, learning.

 "Scrape this way," she says, showing me the deer hide stretched on the frame.
 "See?
 Gentle.
 Hide tears if you push too hard.
 We have more time than hides.
 Take time.
 Do it right."

 I try.
 The stone scraper is sharp.
 Bits of flesh come off.

 "Good, Kai.
 Now here.
-This part still has fat."
+This part has fat.
+Remove."

 I scrape where she points.
 My arms hurt but I keep working.
 Whimpering.
 A puppy wants the scrapes.
 I throw some fat to it.

 "Where do they go?"
 I ask.

-"To gather food.
+"To gather precious fruit.
 Focus on your work.
 Cold is coming.
-15 new kids need furs.
-The wounded need furs."
+The kids need furs.
+The sick need Giving Tree fruit."

+"Why the sick?"

+"Their wounds close faster.
+We have learned this."

+She does not look up from the wood.

-"But what is out there?"
+"What is out there?"

-"Trees.
-Berries.
+"Not the river.
+Not fish.
+Trees.
+Fruit.
 Animals.
 Scary things."
 She takes the flint scraper, shows me again.
 "You will see when you are older.
 Your job is to clean these hides."

 "When will I go?"

 "If you live, you will go.
 We need these hides to live."

 I want to ask more, but Mother is already moving to the woodpile.
 I continue using the flint scraper to clean this hide.
 I throw the puppy some fat.
-I try not to look at the pile of 14 others waiting for me.
+I try not to look at the 14 waiting for me.

 She is gathering wood.
 I already know how to stack them.
 "Small sticks first," she taught.
 "They catch fast.
 Then bigger wood.
 Fire needs both."
-I still can't start a fire very fast.
+I can't start a fire very fast.

 She uses flint axe to chop more pieces.
 I watch her.
 I know she's thinking the more work done now, the less work later.
 She loves me.
 I love her.
 She teaches me.
 How to cook food.
 How to use tools.
 How to care for wounds.

 I want to ask where Giving Tree is.
+What is out there.
 But I do not.
 Mother will be angry if I ask again.
 I should keep working.

 I keep working.
 13 hides to go.
-2 hides per day if I'm fast.
+2 hides per day.

 Then—voices!

 "They're back!"
 I run to see.
 Puppy follows me.

-Eight people emerge from the trees, baskets heavy with food.
+Our people emerge from the trees, baskets heavy with food.
 Children rush to greet them.
-I see Sarah, Uncle, River Woman.
-10 warriors.
+I see Raya, Uncle, River Woman.
+18 warriors.
 Four dogs.
 All safe.

-Sarah sets down her basket and spear.
+Raya sets down her basket and spear.
 "So much fruit!
 Giving Tree was full this season."

+Some warriors go to the wounded.
+Their hair grows in circles.
+Their mouths bleed.
+Their wounds are open.
+They smile at seeing the Giving Tree fruit.

-"How was the battle?"
+"How was the battle?" the wounded ask.

-"They fled at our might!"
-Sarah yells.
+"No battle.
+They saw us.
+Throw their spears.
+Some wounded.
+We run at them.
+They fled.
+Scared of our warrior spirit !"
+Raya smiles.

 I stare at the baskets.
-Red fruit.
-Mushrooms.
+Giving Tree fruit.
+Marula.
+Fig. Mushrooms.
 Roots.
-More than I have ever seen.
+More than I have seen.

-They gather around the fire.
+We gather around the fire.
 Everyone talks at once.
 I listen while I carry more wood, but I can't understand much.
 I want to ask questions but I help Mother instead.

 "Put the fruit in bowls, Kai," Mother says.

-The fruit is so ripe, juice runs down my hands.
-Someone brought fish.
+The fig is so ripe, juice runs down my hands.
+We have much fish.
 We have honey.
 So much food tonight.
-So much food to prepare for winter.
+So much precious food to prepare for winter.

 While we cook, I hear more.

-"The deer were eating the figs. They were close," Uncle says.
-"But we had enough to carry already."
+"The deer were eating the Giving Tree fruit.
+They were close," Uncle says.
+"But we had full baskets already.
+Maybe we return."

 "A child wanted to break a branch from Giving Tree," River Woman says.
 "We will talk about it over dinner."

 Everyone does their job.
 The foraging group cleans their clothes and tools.
 We cook the food.
 We discard the fruit husks, skins, seeds.
+No good.
 Cannot eat.

 We feed the dogs the edible remains.

 Children prepare the eating area.

 Soon we sit.
-Then the stories finally start.
+Then the stories start.

 I can't help it.
 I blurt out: "Where is Giving Tree?"